juniorpayne/nomulus/docs/admin-tool.md

 number of things in a live Nomulus environment, including creating registrars, updating premium and reserved lists, running an EPP command from a given XML file, and performing various backend tasks like re-running RDE if the most recent export failed.
-Its code lives inside the tools package (`java/google/registry/tools`), and is compiled by building the `nomulus` target in the Bazel BUILD file in that package.
+Its code lives inside the core module (`core/src/main/java/google/registry/tools`), and is compiled as part of the main build.

 The tool connects to the Google Cloud Platform project (identified by project ID) that was configured in your implementation of `RegistryConfig` when the tool